davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v002 assesses the combined impact of 1/2/3-card redraws all assuming no replacement
 * AdditionalCoding_v002 assesses the 4-card redraws assuming no replacement
 * AdditionalCoding_v002 assesses the combined impact of 1/2/3/4-card redraws all assuming no replacement
+* AdditionalCoding_v002 assesses the 5-card redraws assuming no replacement